PotassiumLover/CS524-NLP/README.md

 * random_forest.ipynb uses the Random Forest model
 * cnn.ipynb uses a convolutional neural network model

+[Note] Some users had issues training the models in the jupyter notebook.
+If that is the case, run the bert.py script instead.

 ## Project Instructions

 ### Goals and the Task